The Centre national des arts du cirque - France

 The Centre national des arts du cirque is a higher education and research establishment created in 1985 at the initiative of the ministry of Culture.

-Nearly 400 artists from 35 different countries have graduated from the Cnac, and are now major players on the international contemporary circus scene.
+Nearly 400 artists from 35 different countries have graduated from from its National Higher School, and are now major players on the international contemporary circus scene.

 The Cnac missions are as follows: